 Every day, hundreds of thousands of men around the world surf the internet.
 They seek boys and girls to engage in webcam sex.
 Often these men also travel as sex tourists to countries, such as the Philippines.
-Using the virtual character of Sweetie, we fight widespread child sexual exploitation, online and offline.
-Join our fight!
+Using project Sweetie, we fight widespread child sexual exploitation, online and offline.

-Sweetie is a ten-year-old virtual Filipino girl.
-Her highly life-like image appears online in chat rooms and on dating sites.
-When men start talking with her in a sexually suggestive way, she engages back.
-All the information from their exchanges gets stored and used to warn, track down or even arrest and convict perpetrators.
+Sweetie was a ten-year-old virtual Filipino girl.
+Her highly life-like image appeared online in chat rooms and on dating sites.
+When men started talking with her in a sexually suggestive way, she engaged back.
+All the information from their exchanges was stored and used to warn, track down or even arrest and convict perpetrators.

 Sweetie was developed in 2013 as part of research into webcam child sex.
 Within a short time, Sweetie was in touch with 1,000 men.
 This outcome was so shocking that it caused global outcry.
 Terre des Hommes had pulled back the curtain on online child sexual exploitation for good.
 Ever since, we have been using Sweetie to stop this terrible form of child exploitation.

 We urgently need Sweetie and other virtual profiles to fight webcam child sex.
 According to the FBI, at any given moment of the day, around 750,000 men are seeking online sex with children.
 In the Philippines alone, local police estimate that tens of thousands of children are such victims.
 This terrible trend also occurs in other countries in Southeast Asia.
 It is only growing along with the growth of the internet.